pettni/smooth/README.md

 In robotics it is often convenient to work in non-Euclidean manifolds.
 [Lie groups](https://en.wikipedia.org/wiki/Lie_group) are a class of manifolds that are easy to work with due to their symmetries, and that are also good models for many robotic systems.
-This header-only C++20 library facilitates Lie groups in robotics software, by enabling:
+This header-only C++20 library facilitates leveraging Lie theory in robotics software, by enabling:

  * Algebraic manipulation